AUSTUDY Scheme: Cessation

 On 1 July 1998, the Australian Government introduced new provisions for this payment to be paid under the Social Security Act 1991.
-At the same time, the AUSTUDY scheme was renamed to Youth Allowance for 16- to 24-year-old students and Austudy Payment for students between 25 and 64 years of age.
+At the same time, the AUSTUDY scheme was renamed to Youth Allowance for 16- to 24-year-old students and Austudy Payment for students aged 25 and over.
 The pensioner education supplement program was retained, but its provisions were also moved to the Social Security Act 1991.
-The payment was administered through various Australian Government Departments including the Department of Education, the Department of Employment, Education, Training and Youth Affairs (DEETYA), the Department of Education, Training and Youth Affairs (DETYA) and Centrelink.
+The AUSTUDY Scheme was administered through various Australian Government Departments including the Department of Education, the Department of Employment, Education, Training and Youth Affairs (DEETYA), the Department of Education, Training and Youth Affairs (DETYA) and Centrelink.